 This massage gun works a maximum of 3,200 percussions per minute.
 This power is equivalent to getting a professional massage at a salon.
 The intensity level is adjustable to three-speed levels to suit your preference.
 As for the construction, nothing beats its durability with its anti-drop shell made of Nylon 66 and glass fiber which stays intact even if you drop it.

 The G3 Pro is great for runners who want a high-performance massager for thighs and calves.
 This handheld percussion massager is also portable making it ideal to bring anywhere.

 4. uKnead Leg & Foot Massager

-Relax and rejuvenate your tired feet after a long day run in the uKnead Leg & Foot Massager.
-Enjoy excellent comfort with its Dual Action Technology- deep tissue shiatsu kneading massage and air compression massage.
+Relax and rejuvenate your tired feet after a long run in the uKnead Leg & Foot Massager.
+Enjoy excellent comfort with its dual action technology-deep tissue shiatsu kneading massage and air compression massage.
 Together with heat therapy, heat compress adds a soothing warmth to your feet.

 The shiatsu calf rollers act like the kneading motion that you experience with a professional masseuse.
 The air compression envelops your legs with the airbags to minimize the swelling of your legs.
 The reflexology sole rollers relieve the symptoms of neuropathy and plantar fasciitis.
 Choose from three auto programs and three intensity levels to match your preference.

 The uKnead Leg & Foot Massager is good for runners who want a good massager at home.
 This leg and foot massager offers deep kneading shiatsu massage, heat, and air compression in one device.